 Gender

-Women tend to be colder than men, being the difference of about 5 oC to reach the comfort temperature in EN 13537.
+Women tend to have colder than men,being the difference of about 5 °C to reach the comfort temperature in the EN 13537 standard.
 This difference is usually due to muscle mass and body fat.

 Age